anees028/jwt_practice/README.md

 ### Start this project with a following commands.

 1. Install the node modules using **npm i** with in a project folder.
+You can setup the mongodb first for setting up the database for storage and using within entire project.

+After setting up the db you can add your connection string from MongoDB in the .env file of this project to start and access the database.

+After that here are the steps for learning and setting up jwt (Json web token) with whole application.

 2.